pic

 SVectors Don't Allocate Memory and Are Faster

-One of the key advantages of SVectors is that they're internally built on top of tuples.
+One of the key advantages of SVectors is that they're internally implemented on top of tuples.
 Consequently, SVectors don't allocate memory.

 x = rand(10)